Gayand-soul/cheatsheet-Anim1/README.md

 #Additional Information
    - **Customization Tips**:
      - **Change Text**: Edit the text content inside the `<h1>,<h2>,<h3>` tag in `index.html`.
-     - **Adjust Animation Speed**: Modify the `10s` value in the CSS rule `.animated-forward/backward/toDown/toUpp:         moveText 10s infinite;` to speed up or slow down the animation.
+     - **Adjust Animation Speed**: Modify the `10s` value in the CSS rule `.animated-forward/backward/toDown/       toUpp: moveText 10s infinite;` to speed up or slow down the animation.

    - **FAQ**:
      - **Q**: How do I change the animation direction?